Ouzx/resume-react-ts-tawilwind-vite/README.md

 This page is also responsive for printing.
 You just need to row spacing after you make changes.
 You can download a pdf copy of your site with that.
 If you put your pdf in the `public` directory.
 It will be downloadable via `Download Resume` button at the sidebar.
 You should add your pdf file name to `resume.json` file.
 With the `ResumeFileName` property.

+Or you can just paste your pdf link to `ResumeFileName` property.
+It will be downloadable via `Download Resume` button at the sidebar.

 ## Contact

 If you have any questions or would like to get in touch, please reach out to me at oguzhankandakoglu@gmail.com